AhYang5503/data-science-research/fashion_trend_analytics/README.md

 STYLE_WORDS = ["denim","linen","leather","knit","floral"]
 MOOD_WORDS  = ["minimal","romantic","edgy","cozy","casual","bold","confident","lightweight","mood"]
 ```
-Add or remove words to fit your study.

 ## Using your real data
 - Export your posts to CSV with the **same columns** as the sample.